AlexanderWebster/advent-of-code-clock/README.md

   ```

 ## On Customization
 All text coloring is done with the [Chalk](https://github.com/chalk/chalk) library.
 You can find all available colors there.

-Note: I would have preferred to use [Picocolors](https://github.com/alexeyraspopov/picocolors) for the speed/size benefits, but at the time of this writing, they do not appear to support retrieving and applying colors dynamically.
+_Note: I would have preferred to use [Picocolors](https://github.com/alexeyraspopov/picocolors) for the speed/size benefits, but at the time of this writing, they do not appear to support retrieving and applying colors dynamically._

-You can stack 'Kubrick'-mode and Chalk's backgound colors to achieve a neat visually styled clock.
+You can stack 'Kubrick'-mode and Chalk's backgound colors to achieve a neat visually-styled clock.

 ## Credits
 Special thanks to: